Sociobiology is the study of the behavior of social animals, regardless of whether they are of sentient or sophont level.

 - Social Criminals - Text by M. Alan Kazlev, based on an original by Bob Black

-- Social Interactions - Text by Todd Drashner
+- Social Interaction Technologies - Text by Todd Drashner

 - Social Preserves - Text by Tony Jones